 Winter Commencement Ceremony

-St. Ambrose University contracts with GradImages to have photos taken of graduates as they receive their diploma and as they walk off the graduation stage.
+St. Ambrose University contracts with GradImages to take photos of graduates as they receive their diploma and as they walk off the graduation stage.

-Graduates can pre-register prior to the event and receive a coupon code for 20% off an order of $50 or more at www.gradimages.com/preregistration.
-After the ceremony, graduates will receive the photo proofs via email and mailing address.
+Graduates can pre-register prior to the event and receive a coupon code for a 20% discount on an order of at least $50.
+After the ceremony, graduates will receive the photo proofs via text message, email, and postal mail.

-If you do not receive your proofs or have any additional questions, you may contact the GradImages Customer Service Department at 800- 261-2576, online at www.gradimages.com, or email email@example.com.
+If you do not receive your proofs or have any additional questions, contact GradImages Customer Service Department at 800- 261-2576, online at www.gradimages.com, or email email@example.com.

 St. Ambrose does not receive photo proofs or order forms from GradImages.

-Frames for St. Ambrose University bachelor's and master's degree diplomas may be ordered through the St. Ambrose Campus Bookstore, at https://www.bkstr.com/stambrosestore/home.
+Frames for St. Ambrose University bachelor's and master's degree diplomas may be ordered through the St. Ambrose Campus Bookstore.

-Frames for doctoral degrees received May 2017 or after may be ordered through FramingSuccess.com.
+Frames for doctoral degrees may be ordered through FramingSuccess.com.
 Search for St. Ambrose University and select the option at the bottom of the page for "Frame Creator," which will allow you to customize the frame size.